composablehorizons/compose-icons/icons-material-symbols-rounded-filled-android/README.md

-# Material Symbols rounded-filled icons for Android
+# Material Symbols RoundedFilled icons for Android

-An Android icon library with all available Material Symbols rounded-filled icons as XML drawables.
+An Android icon library with all available Material Symbols RoundedFilled icons as XML drawables.

 ## Installation